Pyro Green-Gas (formerly known as AirScience Technologies Inc.)

 The system consists of a minimum of two towers, each having a bed of activated carbon.
 The gas travels through the carbon bed from bottom to top.
 Pressure drop through the bed and outlet concentrations are monitored to alert to a change in performance signaling the need to replace the carbon.
 To replace the carbon, the tower must be put off-stream, the full flow passing through the remaining tower(s) during the emptying and refilling operation.
 Once one tower has been refilled the other tower(s) must also have their carbon bed replaced, so that all towers have carbon with the approximate same loading.

-AirScience - Vacuum Swing Adsorption Process System
+AirScience - Model VSA - Vacuum Swing Adsorption Process System

 From the outside a VSA unit is very similar to an activated carbon system (several towers in parallel with an inlet manifold and an outlet manifold, each with motorized isolation valves.
 The difference resides in the type of adsorbent media (activated carbon for one, molecular sieve for the other) and the fact that a VSA system has a vacuum system connection at each tower.